 I have therefore included this link to where parents

-support forum.
-It is these forums that provide ongoing support
+forum.
+It is these forums which provide independent support to

-your child does NOT attend a special needs school and does not have
+does NOT attend a special needs school and does not have an ESO or

-an ESO or SAO in force, the deregistration process is a relatively
+SAO in force, the deregistration process is a relatively simple process

-simple process which can be performed on the day you intend to withdraw
+which can be performed on the day you intend to withdraw your child.

 Therefore, there is no reason to act before you feel